 “Loudness War” seems to be over, well at least I keep hearing that statement for the last five years or so, but, with more and more loudness standards over the past couple of years, now it seems to be true.
-Several services like YouTube, iTunes, Spotify and TV broadcasts now have some kind of standards or loudness normalization algorithms that will make anything with too much loudness sound weak, and with more and more producers distributing over those kind of services, well, it’s worth to know what you are dealing with!
+Several services like YouTube, iTunes, Spotify, and TV broadcasts now have some kind of standards or loudness normalization algorithms that will make anything with too much loudness sound weak, and with more and more producers distributing over that kind of services, well, it’s worth to know what you are dealing with!

 LUFS and Loudness Standards

 Since a couple of years ago, the norm was to measure loudness and not peaks to keep different audio programs consistent in how loud they sound.
-The unit used for this are LUFS (Loudness Units Full Scale) which measures in negative values all the way up to zero.
-Measuring peaks for normalization of different programs lets you cheat to make something louder by compressing (over-compressing) and limiting in the master bus, but, when measuring loudness, well, guess what? you can’t cheat and make it louder, so, ultimately, the quality of music gets the benefit!
+The unit used for this is LUFS (Loudness Units Full Scale) which measures negative values all the way up to zero.
+Measuring peaks for normalization of different programs let you cheat to make something louder by compressing (over-compressing) and limiting in the master bus, but, when measuring loudness, well, guess what? you can’t cheat and make it louder, so, ultimately, the quality of music gets the benefit!

-Of course, with -16 LUFS, there’s plenty of headroom for peaks, and this will make your music sound punchier, with more dynamic range and won’t fatigue ears.
-Something you need to figure is that peaks, shouldn’t go all the way up to 0 dBfs. -1 dBfs is a good maximum peak level for iTunes, Spotify and YouTube, and -2 dBfs for TV broadcasts.
+Of course, with -16 LUFS, there’s plenty of headroom for peaks, and this will make your music sound punchier, with more dynamic range, and won’t fatigue ears.
+Something you need to figure out is that peaks, shouldn’t go all the way up to 0 dBfs. -1 dBfs is a good maximum peak level for iTunes, Spotify, and YouTube, and -2 dBfs for TV broadcasts.
 So, don’t go crazy trying to reach 0 dBfs, it has no point at all, besides, your music will sound awfully clipped.

 Ok, how do I measure this?

-If you run a google search for “LUFS metering plugin”, you’ll find tons of plugins, some of them free.
+If you run a Google search for “LUFS metering plugin”, you’ll find tons of plugins, some of them free.

 I also write: